recc-tech/tech/checklists/foh-video-setup.md

 # FOH Video Setup

+For more details, see the [ProPresenter quick start](https://github.com/recc-tech/tech/wiki/ProPresenter-Quick-Start-Guide).

 ## Setup

 - [ ] Copy the previous week's playlist and rename it.
 - [ ] Download any new media from Planning Center Online.
 - [ ] Set up the playlist according to the plan on Planning Center Online.
+    - [ ] Walk-in slides
+    - [ ] Videos
+    - [ ] MC welcome, announcements, and goodbye slides
+    - [ ] Worship and reprise
+    - [ ] Message

 ## Checks